 Brooklyn Mine Trail

-This 2.7 mile equestrian Trail follows and old road through the forest to the Brooklyn coal mine site.
-Scenic views can be found along the trail.
+This 2.7 mile hiking and equestrian Trail follows an old road through the forest to the Brooklyn coal mine site.
+Scenic views of the river through the trees can be found along the trail.

 To reach the trailhead from Route 19, follow Route 16 south through the town of Fayetteville.
 Take a left on Gateway Road (sign indicates Kaymoor and Cunard).
 Follow Gatewood Road for 4.6 miles and turn left at the sign for Cunard.
 Go 1.8 miles and turn left at both of the signs indicating Cunard River Access Road.
 The parking area is just past the trailhead, located 0.5 miles further on the right.